 It focuses on attractions that show television and movie productions while showcasing some of their most popular movies like Star Wars, Toy Story, and the ever-popular ride, Tower of Terror.

-The final theme park to join the Disney World Resort, besides their water parks, was Animal Kingdom in 1998.
+Besides their water parks, the final theme park to join the Disney World Resort was Animal Kingdom in 1998.
 Animal Kingdom pays respects to all the beautiful and exotic wildlife on our planet.